pub struct Flash<R> { /* private fields */ }Expand description

 pub fn new<K: Into<String>, M: Into<String>>( res: R, kind: K, message: M, ) -> Flash<R>

-Constructs a new Flash
+Constructs a new Flash message with the given kind, message, and

-underlying responder
+underlying responder.

 §Examples